-The Board will monitor and adjust the policy pursuant to policy 2:240, Board Policy Development.
+Based on the outcomes of a triennial assessment, the Board will monitor and adjust the policy pursuant to policy 2:240, Board Policy Development.

-Community Input
+Community Involvement

-The Board and Superintendent will actively invite suggestions and comments concerning the development, implementation, periodic reviews, and updates of the school wellness policy from parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators, and community.
+Through active recruitment, parents, students, representatives of the school food authority, PE teachers, school health professionals, the school board, school administrators, and the general public will be included in the development, implementation, review and update of the wellness policy.
 Community involvement methods shall align their suggestions and comments to policy 2:140, Communications To and From the Board and/or the Community Engagement subhead in policy 8:10, Connection with the Community.